 workflows: block, the

-test-app-on-diff-os: workflow triggers 2 jobs in parallel that execute unit-tests in their respective executor environments.
+test-app-on-diff-os: workflow triggers two jobs in parallel that execute unit-tests in their respective executor environments.
 Running these tests using different executors is helpful when you want to find out how applications will behave in different operating systems.
-This type of test is common practice and the take away here is that we defined our executors just once and easily implemented them within multiple jobs.
+This type of test is common practice.
+The take away here is that I defined the executors just once and easily implemented them within multiple jobs.

 Reusable command objects

 Commands can also be defined and implemented within config syntax, just like executors and jobs can.
-Although command object properties naturally differ from executors and jobs, defining and implementating them is a very similar process.
+Although command object properties differ from executors and jobs, defining and implementating them is similar.
 Here is an example showing reusable commands:

 version: 2.1 commands: install-wget: description: "Install the wget client" parameters: version: type: string default: "1.20.3-1ubuntu1" steps: - run: sudo apt install -y wget=<< parameters.version >> jobs: test-web-site: docker: - image: "cimg/base:stable" auth: username: $DOCKERHUB_USER password: $DOCKERHUB_PASSWORD steps: - checkout - install-wget: version: "1.17.0-1ubuntu1" - run: wget --spider https://www.circleci.com workflows: run-tests: jobs: - test-web-site